NarayanGautam/StudentEnrolllmentApp/README.md

 ```

 ## Step 2: Setup and Run the program
 Clone the repository or download it.
+The repo can be found at https://github.com/NarayanGautam/StudentEnrolllmentApp

 cd into the client folder and run the following commands to download the dependencies and run the client side of the program
 ```bash